us4useu/arrus/docs/content/api.matlab.rst

 TransferRXBufferToHost
 ----------------------

-..  mat:function:: AriusMEX(moduleIndex, "TransferRXBuffertToHost", srcAddress, length)
+..  mat:function:: Us4MEX(moduleIndex, "TransferRXBuffertToHost", srcAddress, length)

     Transfers data from the given module's memory address to the computer's memory, and returns a new MATALB array of shape (number of RX channels, length)